-Behavioral risk factors, including dietary and physical activity, strongly influence established cardiovascular and metabolic risk factors.
-Substantial and growing evidence also supports the role of environmental risk factors, including airborne particulate matter and water- and food borne toxins but also cultural, social, and physical (built-environment) factors, as major determinants of population-wide cardiovascular risk.
-Notably, these behavioral and environmental risk factors are critically important for cardio metabolic risk both in the developed world and also in the developing world, in which widespread social, behavioral, and environmental changes are resulting in epidemiologic transitions of astonishing rapidity and scope.
-Understanding how behavioral and environmental risk factors impact cardiovascular and metabolic disease, and how such risk factors can be cost-effectively and sustain ably modified, may be the transcendent scientific challenges of our time.
+Behavioral risk factors, including diet and physical activity, strongly influence established cardiovascular and metabolic risk factors.
+Substantial and growing evidence also supports the role of environmental risk factors, including not only airborne particulate matter and water and food-borne toxins, but also cultural, social, and physical (built environment) factors, as major determinants of population-wide cardiovascular risk.
+Notably, these behavioral and environmental risk factors are critically important for cardiometabolic risk both in the developed and developing world, in which widespread social, behavioral, and environmental changes are resulting in epidemiologic transitions of astonishing rapidity and scope.
+Understanding how behavioral and environmental risk factors impact cardiovascular and metabolic disease, and how such risk factors can be cost-effectively and sustainably modified, may be the transcendent scientific challenges of our time.

-Training in these scientific disciplines is currently under-represented, with few NHLBI training programs focused on behavior, the environment, or global health.
-To train a new generation of investigators with the specific knowledge, training, and expertise to address these critical national and global issues, a new NHLBI Training Program in Behavior, the Environment, and Global Health was funded at the Harvard School of Public Health.
-This T32 Training Program will add considerable strength and depth to the NHLBI's commitment to understanding the behavioral and environmental determinants, preventive measures, and treatments of cardiovascular and metabolic diseases, with focus on both developed and developing nations.
+Training in these scientific disciplines is currently underrepresented, with few NHLBI training programs focused on behavior, the environment, or global health.
+To train a new generation of investigators with the specific knowledge, training, and expertise to address these critical national and global issues, a new NHLBI Training Program in Behavior, the Environment, and Global Health was funded at the Harvard T.H.
+Chan School of Public Health.
+This T32 Training Program will add considerable strength and depth to the NHLBI's commitment to understanding the behavioral and environmental determinants, preventive measures, and treatments of cardiovascular and metabolic diseases, with a focus on both developed and developing nations.
 This training grant is based at the Harvard T.H.
-Chan School of Public Health and co-directed by Dr. Eric Rimm, experienced investigators with complementary training, skills, and experiences who have a highly successful track record of both research and administrative collaboration.
-The commitment of HSPH, its faculty, and faculty in related Harvard institutions to this new Program is evidenced by the enthusiastic support of Interim Dean David Hunter, a staunch advocate of global health, and by the strong support and senior level of the 24 faculty that have agreed to serve as Program Faculty, including 11 full Professors and 8 Associate Professors who include Directors of the Program in Cardiovascular Epidemiology, the Harvard Prevention Research Center, the Obesity Prevention Program, the Program on Causal Inference in Epidemiology, and the Boston Obesity and Nutrition Research Center Epidemiology and Genetics Core; and the Chairs of the Departments of Nutrition, of Environmental Health, and of Society, Human Development, and Health.
+Chan School of Public Health and directed by Dr. Eric Rimm, an experienced investigator with extensive training, skills, and research experiences who also has a highly successful track record of both research-related and administrative collaboration.
+The commitment of HSPH, its faculty, and faculty in related Harvard institutions to this new Program is evidenced by the strong support and senior level of the 44 faculty members that have agreed to serve as Program Faculty, including 29 full Professors and 5 Associate Professors who include Directors of the Program in Cardiovascular Epidemiology, the Preventive Cardiology Program, the Vascular Disease Prevention Program, and the Boston Obesity and Nutrition Research Center Epidemiology and Genetics Core; and the Chairs of the Departments of Nutrition, Social and Behavioral Sciences, and Medicine.
 This Training Program brings together these outstanding researchers and mentors to chart a new direction in CVD Epidemiology training that will provide an integrated and interdisciplinary experience focused on the investigation of behavior, the environment, and global health, including collaborative interactions with multiple faculty at both HSPH and other institutions, specialized curriculum with core and elective coursework, individual candidate training plans, and ongoing Program evaluation.
 This Program will fund pre-doctoral and postdoctoral trainees in the rich academic environment of the Harvard Chan School.